mdovey/Governance/docs/StrategicRequirements.md

 data and knowledge economy in Europe”[^1].
 This document outlined the vision of the European Open Science Cloud as:

-The European Open Science Cloud aims to give Europe a global lead in scientific data infrastructures, to ensure that European scientists reap the full benefits of data-driven science.
+“The European Open Science Cloud aims to give Europe a global lead in scientific data infrastructures, to ensure that European scientists reap the full benefits of data-driven science.
 Practically, it will offer 1.7 million European researchers and 70 million professionals in science and